pip-services/pip-services-docs/content/en/python/getting_started/your_first_microservice/_index.md

 Although containers can be populated by components manually, we’ll be using dynamic configuration to do this.
 By default, ProcessContainer reads the configuration from an external config.yml file.
 All we have left to do is register the factory for creating components from their descriptors.

-Full listing of the container’s code found in the file:
+The full listing of the container’s code can be found in the file:

 **/HelloWorldProcess.py**